waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Alternative Hypothesis:** HM01 Cut might be obtained from another NPC in Azalea Town or a different location entirely, and the Farfetch'd puzzle is an optional side quest.
     *   **Test:** If the puzzle remains unsolvable, I will re-interview all NPCs in Azalea Town.

-## C. Untested Assumptions & Alternative Hypotheses (as of Turn 16601)
-*   **Kurt's Reward:** My current assumption is that Kurt will give me HM01 Cut.
-The alternative is that he gives me a special Poké Ball or nothing useful, and the HM is obtained elsewhere (e.g., from the Charcoal Man's apprentice after a missed trigger).
-*   **Route to Goldenrod:** My current assumption is that Ilex Forest is the only path.
-The alternative is that another route exists (e.g., through Union Cave) or the strange tree on Route 36 is removable by a different method.

 # XIV.
 Battle Mechanics (Newly Observed)
 *   **Wrap:** Traps the target for several turns, preventing them from switching or fleeing.